- This event has passed.

 January 15 @ 12:00 pm - 1:00 pm

-At the conclusion of this webinar, you will:
+At the conclusion of this webinar, participants can now:

 - have an increased awareness of new vaccines, vaccine formulations and delivery systems;

-- be able to compare and contrast state-level policy changes and their effects on vaccination rates; and,
+- compare and contrast state-level policy changes and their effects on vaccination rates; and,

 - understand new research on vaccine communication techniques for vaccine hesistency.